Frequently Asked Questions

 There are a few RV sites near Redding, but the only tent camping location near Redding is about 30 minutes west at Whiskeytown Reservoir at the Oak Bottom marina Campground.
 This is a beautiful spot to camp if you are going to hang out Saturday and relax.

 The race ends in Chico.

 There is camping available next to Tehama County River Park at the Woodson Bridge State Recreation Area.

 Be sure to join us on Facebook to get all the updated info!

-- TBD.
-If you are leaving a car at the finish you will need to park it at a designated location TBD.
-Please print out and leave
+- Cars may be left at the takeout, Bidwell – Sacramento River State Park, Pine Creek Access.
+If you are leaving a car at the finish you will need to park it at a designated location in the park.
+Please print out and leave a

 - on your dashboard.
 Rivers for Change & The California 100 cannot be held responsible in the event of a loss or damage of property.

 - We will direct you to a parking lot near the City Civic Center after you drop off your boat at the race start.
 You may park here overnight if needed.
 Again, this area is relatively safe, but we, nor the City of Redding will be held responsible in the event of a loss or damage of property.
 Please print out and leave a